• Digital Nomad Resources

 Welcome to Laos!

-Like at Nong Khai there is an immigration gate at Thanaleng, and it’s also an easy border crossing experience.
-Visa on arrival is available here ($30USD for Australians – check for your country before you go).
+Like at Nong Khai, there is an immigration gate at Thanaleng, and it’s also an easy border crossing experience.
+Visa on arrival is available here ($ 30 USD for Australians – check for your country before you go).

-At the station the minivan was waiting for those with a pre-purchased ticket.
+At the station, the minivan was waiting for those with a pre-purchased ticket.
 There was one other minivan there looking for business, though I didn’t get to ask what the price was.

-One of the passengers was hoping to get the local bus to Vientiane but there was no other transport options at the station.
+One of the passengers was hoping to get the local bus to Vientiane but there were no other transport options at the station.
 Thanaleng is not near anything and there was no throng of tuk-tuk or taxi drivers here.
-There are only two train services a day, and the day I went there was about 20 passengers on the train.
+There are only two train services a day, and the day I went there were about 20 passengers on the train.
 Perhaps it is not worth the taxi drivers time to wait here.

 The minivan dropped us off on Quai Fa Ngum, which is the main road closest to the river in Vientiane.
 If you have booked a hotel in central Vientiane you can walk from here (it’s a small city!)